 What’s the Difference Between CBG and CBD?

 CBG and CBD are alike in many ways.
-They both interact with the body’s endocannaboid system to promote homeostatis or a general sense of well-being.
-Neither of them will get you high or have any of the intoxicating effects that are commonly associated with THC.
+They both interact with the human body’s endocannabinoid system and your cannabinoid receptors to promote homeostatis or a general sense of well-being.
+Neither of them are psychoactive cannabinoids.
+So they won’t get you high or have the intoxicating effects that are commonly associated with THC.
 In fact, both CBG and CBD are known to counteract the psychoactive effects of THC.

-The main difference between them is the unique therapeutic effects that each compound possesses.
-They share many of the same analgesic, antbacterial and anti-inflammatory properties.
+The main difference between them is the unique therapeutic benefits that each compound possesses.
+They share many of the same analgesic, anti-bacterial and anti-inflammatory properties.
 But based on anecdotal evidence from users and limited research studies, CBG may be more effective than CBD for some concerns.

 What are the Potential CBG Benefits?